 Reports To: Executive Director

-Who we are: Planned Parenthood Pennsylvania Advocates and Association (PPPA) is one of 21 state public affairs offices of Planned Parenthood Federation of America.
-PPPA staff coordinate political and issue education efforts with public affairs staff at Pennsylvania’s Planned Parenthood affiliates who serve nearly 90,000 patients a year.
+Planned Parenthood Pennsylvania Advocates (PPPA) is one of 21 state public affairs offices of Planned Parenthood Federation of America (PPFA).
+PPPA staff coordinate political and issue education efforts in collaboration with public affairs staff at Pennsylvania’s Planned Parenthood affiliates (c3s), who serve over 100,000 patients a year.
 Our goal is to ensure legislative, issue, and political advocacy efforts are integrated into a coordinated statewide strategy.
+PPPA exists to create a Pennsylvania where sexual and reproductive health care, including abortion, is accessible, affordable, and affirming for all.
+Through electoral and advocacy campaigns, lobbying, organizing, and mobilizing our over 450,000 supporters across the state, we continue to grow a movement that will achieve reproductive freedom for all.

-Position Summary: As a member of the Statewide Public Policy team, the State Field Director will develop, implement, and manage a statewide field organizing plan.
-The State Field Director will direct and manage strategic field organizing efforts to advance legislative and electoral campaign objectives.
-They will direct and manage a variety of programs within the state, including issue education and electoral organizing campaigns, supporter and prospective supporter communications and cultivation, and leadership development activities.
+As a member of the statewide public policy team, the Campaigns and Organizing Director (COD) will develop, implement, and manage a statewide organizing plan.
+The COD will direct and manage strategic campaign organizing efforts to advance legislative and electoral campaign objectives.
+They will direct and manage a variety of programs within the state, including issue education, electoral organizing campaigns, supporter and prospective supporter communications and cultivation, and strategic organizing to advance PPPA’s policy priorities and goals.

 - Oversee implementation of all community outreach activities, volunteer activist engagement opportunities, supporter communications, and state and local coalition development, cultivation and maintenance in conjunction with PA Affiliates.